sansthesis/airport-codes/README.md

   - medium - 900px width
   - large - 1500px width

-- Add variable to `/assets/globals/image-names.styl`.
-The code must match the airport code.
-So if an image is named `abq.jpg` you would add `'abq': '',` to the `image-names.styl`.

 ## Editing Templates

 Most site content is written in Pug templates which produce the site HTML.